For everybody out there who is thinking about buying an electric vehicle, I want to save some of you from a lifetime of regret.

 13. They’re not environmentally friendly (Part 4).
 A 2018 study by Jonathan Lesser, using data from none other than the US Energy Information Administration, found that “widespread adoption of electric vehicles nationwide will likely increase air pollution compared with new internal combustion vehicles.”
 Yes; increase pollution.

 14. Electric vehicles are expensive.
-You can expect to pay $10,000 or more for fully-electric models of their gas-powered equivalents.
-Much of this can be attributed to the high cost of EV batteries.
+It’s bad enough that EVs are at least 1.6 times more expensive to service than ICE vehicles.
+You can also expect to pay $10,000 or more for fully-electric models of their gas-powered equivalents; much of this can be attributed to the high cost of EV batteries.
 And EVs become even more expensive when you realize their batteries need to be replaced approximately every eight years.
 This is just one reason why:

 15. EVs require government subsidies to be competitive with ICE cars.
 QED.